Convergence Bound and Critical Batch Size of Muon Optimizer

-All experiments were conducted on the \cifar dataset using a \resnet model trained from scratch.
+{ \paragraph{Workloads and General Setup (Vision)} All CIFAR experiments used \resnet on \cifar and \vgg on \cifarh, trained from scratch.
 Training was performed for a fixed number of samples corresponding to 100 epochs at a batch size of 512.
-For any given batch size $B$, the number of epochs was scaled as $E_B = 100 \times (512 / B)$ to maintain constant sample exposure.
-Each experiment was repeated five times with different random seeds, and we recorded the mean and standard deviation of the test accuracy.
+For any batch size $B$, the number of epochs was scaled as $E_B = 100 \times (512 / B)$ to keep the number of seen samples constant.
+Each configuration was repeated with five random seeds, and we report mean and standard deviation of test accuracy.

-To confirm that the observed phenomenon is not unique to \resnet, we also include additional results for \vgg trained on \cifarh in the Appendix.